Coal mine working conditions in WW2

 Dust could sometimes be a problem but usually was minimised by the excellent ventilation.
 At that time stone dust was more of a worry than coal dust.
 Miners with health problems were usually those who had had many years working in bad conditions.

 For lavatories miners used the niches in the sides of the passages which had been made primarily for them to back into while wide machinery was passing - rather like the niches that one sees nowadays in railway tunnels.
 It was simple to dodge into one of these for relative privacy.
 Fortunately the ventilation system was excellent throughout mines and anyway, by the next day, with the coal face having moved on, a new niche would be the target.

 Normal lavatory facilities were impractical as the coalface moved forward about 6 feet every day.

-Although there were bath and shower facilities at the pit, they were inadequate for the numbers of workers.
-So together with other miners we Bevin Boys had to use facilities at an old disused pit some miles away.
+Bath and shower facilities were provided at the bit but they were inadequate for the numbers of workers.
+So together with other miners we Bevin Boys had to use the bath and shower facilities at an old disused pit some miles away.
 We travelled there from our lodgings and changed into our working gear.
 We were then transferred by covered lorry to the pit head.
 At the end of our shift we were taken back again and, after showering and changing, we returned to our lodgings.